Mark Harmon On How Long He Will Remain Leroy Jethro Gibbs And When The End Of ‘NCIS’ Will Come

-NCIS is in the middle of its 16th season and it’s hard to believe that the series is anywhere near coming to an end and CBS certainly doesn’t want that.
-Still, television shows can only last so long on the air despite ratings staying up and even with the popularity continuing to grow.
-Mark Harmon is now speaking out on how long he will remain in the role of Leroy Jethro Gibbs and when everyone will know it’s time for the end of NCIS to arrive.
+NCIS is in the middle of Season 16, and it’s hard to believe that the series is anywhere near coming to an end.
+Still, television shows can only last so long on the air, despite ratings staying up — and even with the popularity of a particular show continuing to grow.
+Mark Harmon is now speaking out on how long he will remain in the role of Leroy Jethro Gibbs — and when everyone will know that it’s time for NCIS to conclude.

-A number of different castmates have come and gone over the years, but one of the biggest mainstays is that of Harmon.
-He has stayed in control of his NCIS team and continued to work year-in and year-out even though there have been numerous rumors of his departure from the hit show on CBS.
+A number of different cast mates have come and gone over the years, but one of the biggest mainstays on NCIS is Harmon’s character.
+He has stayed in control of his NCIS team, and has continued to work year-in and year-out — even though there have been numerous rumors of his departure from the hit CBS show.

-In a recent interview with People, Harmon was asked about doing something else with his life since he had been on NCIS for nearly two decades.
-It appears as if the rumors simply aren’t true as he’s not prepared to hang it all up yet.
+In a recent interview with People, Harmon was asked about doing something else with his life, as he had been on NCIS for nearly two decades.
+It appears as if the rumors simply aren’t true — as he’s not prepared to hang it all up yet.

 “I’ve been around long enough to know what this is.
 That commitment is part of what I signed up for; I know when this show ends that’s it — there won’t be anything else like this for me.”